 FARMERS, RANCHERS & FORESTERS

-If you’re ready, we are uniquely positioned to help you.
+If you’re ready, then Wilson + Miller in Little Rock is uniquely positioned to help you.
 We have deep roots in agriculture.

-We know the risks our clients in agriculture assume–weather, commodity pricing, the impact of government policies, as well as the impact of income and capital gains taxes a huge impact on their livelihood.
-We also know that farming, ranching and growing timber is much more than a means of livelihood–it is a way of life.
+We know the risks our clients in agriculture assume — weather, commodity pricing, the impact of government policies, as well as the impact of income and capital gains taxes — have a huge impact on their livelihood.
+We also know that farming, ranching, and growing timber is much more than a livelihood — it is a way of life.
 For many of our clients, land represents a legacy that has been carefully assembled and nurtured over several generations.
 We know that preserving agriculture as a viable lifestyle option for younger generations is something that is important to our clients.
-These are factors that are entirely beyond our clients’ control.

-We have developed a unique Three Step Process that makes certain our farm clients get the protection that uniquely fits them.
-We know how important it is to make certain the planning work we do does not jeopardize the governmental benefits provided by a variety of programs offered by the Farm Service Agency and the NRCS.
+We have developed a unique Three Step Process that is designed to ensure that our farm clients get the protection that uniquely fits their particular needs.
+We know how crucial it is to make certain the planning work we do does not jeopardize the governmental benefits provided by a variety of programs offered by the Farm Service Agency and the NRCS.
+We strive to understand the needs and desires of our clients so that we can help them in the most effective way possible.

 We don’t offer solutions until we know you and know what is unique about you.
-When we do, the solutions we often provide to our clients in agriculture are:
+When our team understands these things, we often provide these solutions to our clients in agriculture:

 The King Ranch Story

-A core premise of our thinking is this: Land that is divided and distributed will be wasted; Land that is aggregated and managed will be preserved and inevitably grow in value over time.
+At Wilson + Miller, we believe that land that is divided and distributed will be wasted, while land that is aggregated and managed will be preserved and inevitably grow in value over time.
 The wisdom of this core premise has proven true over and over again.
-Our clients do not want what they have struggled to build to be dissipated.
-They want it preserved and protected.
+Our clients do not want what they have struggled to build to be dissipated over the span of a few years.
+They want it preserved and protected into the future.
 One of the best and more famous examples of how land can be preserved productively over time is the example provided by the Kleberg family in Texas.

 Good Planning Should Not Jeopardize Farm Program Payments